Dutch APM Terminals, owned by maritime giant the Maersk Group, completed work in 2019 at the Port of Moín in Limón Province, Costa Rica.

 During the first quarter of 2019, Dutch multinational APM Terminals, a subsidiary of Danish sea cargo transport giant Maersk, formally opened an ocean trade complex valued at 885 million euros at Port of Moín on Costa Rica’s Caribbean coast.

-Located a distance of 379 kilometers (235.5 miles) from the strategic Panama Canal, the new Moín Container Terminal (TCM) allows for the docking of the largest vessels that access the canal to make the crossing between the Atlantic and Pacific Oceans.
+Located a distance of 379 kilometers (235.5 miles) from the strategic Panama Canal, the new Moín Container Terminal (MCT) allows for the docking of the largest vessels that access the canal to make the crossing between the Atlantic and Pacific Oceans.

 The first operations of the facility, which has been built on an artificial island off of the beach at Moín, in the province of Limón, commenced in November of 2018.
 This was eight years after the Costa Rican government awarded a thirty-year concession to operate the port to APM Terminals.